Skip to content

 Like a Big Natural Museum: Auckland

-Served as the leading original studio to film Hobbiton- especially in the small town of Matamata-, Auckland is accessible by its international airport.
+Served as the leading original studio to film Hobbiton- especially in the small town of Matamata-Auckland, accessible by its international airport.
 You can come here directly from any place in the world.
-This city is famous for its distinct style tangled with a wide array of skyscrapers, art galleries, graffitied streets, and immense marble structures.
-Many attractions are on offer right here that will help you create a personal experience about how to live like a New Zealander as it’s the most populated New Zealand city, so it’s the best place to discover the mammoth aspects of culture.
-Auckland has a wealth of vibrant neighborhoods presenting the sophisticated side of New Zealand.
+This city is famous for its distinct style tangled with skyscrapers, art galleries, graffitied streets, and immense marble structures.
+Many attractions are available here to help you create a personal experience about living like a New Zealander.
+It’s the most populated city in New Zealand, so it’s the best place to discover the mammoth aspects of culture.
+Auckland has a wealth of vibrant neighbourhoods presenting the sophisticated side of New Zealand.

 Auckland is one of the best cities to stay in New Zealand